RecycleRobert/lambda-nearest-bin/README.md

-# RecycleRobert-Nearest-Bin

-Index.js is a node.js lambda function that queries from the RecycleRobert-RDS-DB to return the nearest 5 recycling locations.

 # lambda-nearest-bin

 Sets up lambda function that returns a list of items and whether or not they can be recycled, based on a given materal.